Landowner Permission Requirements and Trapping on Private Property

 - Cutting trees or removing branches from trees.

 The Inland Fisheries and Wildlife Landowner Relations Program is working towards enhancing the relationship between landowners and land users.
 With approximately 94% of the land in Maine in private ownership, everyone must respect all landowners and their rights as landowners.
 All landowner wishes have to be followed by all outdoor recreational participants to help ensure access and use of private property in the years to come.

 Trappers are expected to abide by a higher standard of landowner permission than any of the other outdoor recreational participants.
 This standard is a law that requires written permission from the landowner before going on someone else's land to set traps, except for beaver.

-Trappers as a whole have done a great job in abiding by this requirement.
-The end result has been a better understanding of trapping by the landowners and the public in general.
+Because trappers have done a great job abiding by this requirement, there is now a better understanding of trapping by landowners and the public in general.
 Contacting the landowners for permission does put an extra burden on the trapper.
 However, the one-on-one communication between the trapper and landowner plays a vital role in improving landowner relations - not only for trappers - but for all outdoor recreational participants.

 Although you are not required to get written permission before trapping beaver on land you do not own, you are not allowed to go on another person's land to trap beaver if the landowner has asked you not to go there, either verbally or by posted notice.

 We receive several complaints each year where trappers have set up on a beaver colony that the landowner does not want removed.
 Please make every effort to avoid this type of conflict.
 You can do that by communicating with landowners prior to the opening of the trapping season as to what their wishes or concerns may be.